JfromNWMS/applied-ml-jordan/notebooks/project02/README.md

 A link to the notebook can be found here: [ml02_jordan.ipynb](https://github.com/JfromNWMS/applied-ml-jordan/blob/main/notebooks/project02/ml02_jordan.ipynb)

-This project utilizes a module for calculating Tukey's fences for analysis.
-The module can be found [here.](https://github.com/JfromNWMS/applied-ml-jordan/blob/main/src/stats_jordan.py)
+This project utilizes a module for calculating Tukey's fences.
+The module can be found here: [stats_jordan](https://github.com/JfromNWMS/applied-ml-jordan/blob/main/src/stats_jordan.py)

 ## Instructions to Set up Virtual Environment